 Some of us, though, like to express a little more: maybe in the arts, maybe online, maybe by writing angry letters in crayon to the local newspaper.
 Many will use the virtual world just for communication, which in itself expresses their preferences and goals.
 Others will create an online presence to fulfil professional needs.
 Most will restrict themselves to the hothouse inanities of the social web.
 We all, online, have our own ways of expressing our identities.

 You define your own standards of expression on your website: you don’t have to limit what you say and how you say it, you don’t have to conform to the styles and restraints of the social web, the only rules you have to obey are those of mark up and law.
-Of course, if you go off into the wilds of bizarre design and potty ideas, few will come avisiting for any time at all, but that’s the webmeister’s choice, and that’s how it should be.
+Of course, if you go off into the wilds of bizarre design and potty ideas, as I have done, few will come avisiting for any time at all, but that’s the webmeister’s choice, and that’s how it should be.
 A personal website is an expression of identity, an identity website intentionally so.

 I’m a poet, I’m a photographer, I’m a webmeister, I’m an opinionated git; I express myself, my life, my irritation with the nasty piece of dirt that won’t come out from under my fingernail, in my poetry, in my photography, in my blog, all here on arts & ego.
 This is my idea of an identity website.
 I haven’t manufactured propaganda, I’ve thrown together a crotchety, contradictory, truthful, terrible, rich and ridiculous website of ideas, arts, ego, errors, opinions, rants, and mumblings.
 I am not an imaginary manicured sugarpuff, I am real, I am what you can read here, if you care to do so.